eS

 Revolución Revoluciones

-The term "hurricane" derives from the name of Juracán (Hurakan), which was known by the Taínos as a force of cyclonic destruction in service of the god[dess] of chaos, Guabancex.
+The word "hurricane" derives from Juracán (Hurakán), known to the Taínos as a force of cyclonic destruction serving the goddess of chaos, Guabancex.

-Rather than simply recreating the sound of a storm, I aimed to evoke the feelings of awe and terror that the Taínos may have experienced during such a phenomenon.
+Rather than simply recreating the sound of a storm, I aimed to evoke the awe and terror the Taínos may have felt during such phenomena.

-Having experienced Hurricane Hugo in 1989, I can most vividly recall the sounds produced by the wind, ranging from those similar to a jetliner taking off, or a freight train speeding by, to deep and raging growls of a massive monster in the sky.
-It is only reasonable that, in the absence of meteorological understanding of a tropical storm, anyone might have seen it as a supernatural event.
+Having lived through Hurricane Hugo in 1989, I vividly recall the sounds of the wind: like a jetliner taking off, a freight train speeding past, or the deep growls of a monstrous presence in the sky.
+In the absence of meteorological knowledge, it is understandable that such forces would have been seen as supernatural.

-The palindromic structure of the piece is designed to resemble the cyclonic structure of a typical hurricane, with bands of winds spiraling out from the center, and a clearly defined eye providing temporary respite and a sense of eerie stillness.
-There are also two climactic zeniths, representing Juracán's rage in full force and its terrifying voice from the sky.
+The palindromic structure of this piece mirrors the spiral form of a hurricane, with bands of winds radiating from the center and a clearly defined eye offering a moment of eerie calm.
+Two climactic peaks represent Juracán’s rage at full force and the terrifying voice of the storm from above.

-Wind, rain, and flowing water serve as unifying themes across the entire symphony, musically represented in this and the next two poems.
+Wind, rain, and flowing water serve as unifying motifs across the entire symphony, represented musically here and in the two following poems.

-This piece was composed in the fall of 2016, just a year before the devastation caused by Hurricane María.
+This work was composed in the fall of 2016, one year before the devastation of Hurricane María.

-Anacaona, a Taíno chieftain and composer of songs called areytos, rebelled against the conquistadors in the early 16th century in response to the oppression and abuse suffered by her people.
-She was later captured by the Spaniards and given an ultimatum: become the concubine of one of her captors or face execution.
-She chose the latter, joining her fellow Taíno insurgents in death and defiance against the conquistadors.
+Anacaona, a Taíno chieftain and composer of songs called areytos, rebelled against the conquistadors in the early 16th century in response to the oppression of her people.
+She was eventually captured and given an ultimatum: become the concubine of a Spanish officer or face execution.
+She chose death, joining her fellow Taíno insurgents in defiance.

-This composition combines various popular songs that have payed tribute to Anacaona and merges them into a single motif, augmented to occupy the entire half of the piece (120 measures long), and which then appears in the retrograde in the second half.
-At the same time, the motif gradually ascends from octave to octave, symbolizing Anacaona's emotional and spiritual journey.
-Her journey is momentarily interrupted twice by events of terrible consequence and gruesome injustice, but finally reaches into the realms of air and stars, as we also hear a distant call of her name, perhaps coming from her spirit ancestors, perhaps echoing from generations to come.
+This composition weaves together various popular songs that have paid tribute to Anacaona, merging them into a single motif.
+That motif expands to fill the first half of the piece (120 measures) and returns in retrograde in the second half.
+Simultaneously, it ascends gradually from octave to octave, symbolizing Anacaona’s spiritual journey.
+Twice, her ascent is interrupted by moments of brutal injustice, yet the music ultimately rises into the realms of air and stars, where a distant call of her name can be heard, perhaps from her ancestral spirits, perhaps from future generations.

-This piece was composed in the fall of 2017, just before the mayor of San Juan, Carmen Yulín Cruz, echoed Anacaona's plight by becoming a vocal and defiant critic of the US federal government's inadequate response to the devastation caused by Hurricane María.
+The piece was composed in the fall of 2017, just before San Juan’s mayor, Carmen Yulín Cruz, echoed Anacaona’s defiance by publicly denouncing the US federal government’s inadequate response to Hurricane María.

-The traditional story of the drowning of Diego Salcedo by the Taínos in 1511 is often presented as an attempt to test the belief in the divine nature of the conquistadors.
-This interpretation, however, assumes that the Taínos were more primitive and naive than the historical evidence suggests.
-It's possible that the drowning was meant as a political message in response to forced religious conversion, which included baptism by either affusion or immersion according to the Christian traditions of the late Middle Ages.
+The traditional story of Diego Salcedo’s drowning by the Taínos in 1511 is often presented as a test of whether the conquistadors were divine.
+This interpretation, however, presumes that the Taínos were more naive than the evidence suggests.
+It is possible instead that the drowning was intended as a political act, a rejection of forced Christian conversion, which at that time was carried out through baptism by affusion or immersion.

-This musical composition is inspired by the series of uprisings by the Taínos and Caribs against the conquistadors during the late 15th and early 16th centuries, with the drowning of Salcedo serving as a central and pivotal event.
+This composition draws inspiration from the uprisings of the Taínos and Caribs against the conquistadors in the late 15th and early 16th centuries, with the drowning of Salcedo serving as a pivotal episode.

-This piece was composed between the spring and fall of 2018, shortly before massive public demonstrations and protests forced Governor Ricardo Rosselló to resign in August of 2019.
-His resignation came after making a series of crude and demeaning comments about political adversaries, including Carmen Yulín Cruz, who had advocated for victims of Hurricane María.
+The piece was composed between spring and fall of 2018, shortly before mass public protests in Puerto Rico forced Governor Ricardo Rosselló to resign in August 2019 after a scandal involving crude and demeaning remarks about political adversaries, including Carmen Yulín Cruz, who had advocated for the victims of Hurricane María.

 Juracán Juracán video Anacaona Anacaona video Revolución Revoluciones video